-Wheeled vehicles get their grip or traction or grip from that point where the tires touch the road.
-Whether there are two, four or 18 wheels, the available grip is determined by those points, contact patches or footprints, as they are known.
+Wheeled vehicles get their grip or traction from where the tires touch the road.
+Whether there are two, four or 18 wheels, the available grip is determined by those points, or contact patches, as they are known.

-Just as a skater or skier carefully balances the weight shift from one foot to the other to maintain a grip on slippery surfaces, the driver must be aware of a similar weight shift.
-Maintaining the maximum amount of available grip is a direct function of how a driver directs the weight shift of the vehicle during cornering, acceleration or when stopping.
+A skater or skier carefully shifts his or her weight shift from one foot to the other, on order to maintain a grip on slippery surfaces.The driver must be aware of a similar weight shift.
+Maintaining maximum grip involves knowledge of how vehicle weight shifts during cornering, acceleration or when stopping.

-In an effort to graphically display the dynamics of a contact patch, I worked with the folks at Goodyear’s engineering lab in Akron.
+In an effort to graphically display the dynamics of a contact patch, I worked with the folks at the Goodyear engineering lab in Akron.
 The accompanying graphics are actual photographs of the four tires of a vehicle – as seen by the road, or more accurately as seen looking up through a glass plate built into the surface of a special section of Goodyear’s test track.
-The different series of photos show the four contact patches of a vehicle in different situations and help us realize the importance of maintaining an awareness of what is happening beneath our vehicle in these situations.
+The different series of photos show the four contact patches in different situations.
+They help us realize the importance of maintaining an awareness of what is happening beneath our vehicle in these situations.

 The size of the individual contact patches determines how well a tire grips the surface.
-Obviously a large front contact patch provides more grip than a small one.
-Similarly if moisture on top of the road surface were to come between the tire and road, the amount of grip and ability to turn, stop or accelerate would be diminished.
+Obviously a large contact patch provides more grip than a small one.
+Similarly if moisture on top of the road surface comes between the tire and road, the amount of grip and ability to turn, stop or accelerate would be diminished.

 STATIONARY – Here we see the four tires, as they appear when the vehicle is sitting still or stationary.
 The two front or steering contact patches are slightly larger because the engine and transmission are in the front of a vehicle making it slightly nose-heavy.
 We can also see from this view that the front of the compact patch is rounded, the tire it presents a leading edge to the road, especially important when trying to get a grip in wet or other slippery situations.